Developer Tools

 Clicking on the style name will display the styles the displayable inherits from, and the properties each style contributes to the final displayable.

-> Fast Skipping link
+> Fast Skipping

-When config.developer or config.fast_skipping is True, pressing the fast_skip key (by default, ">") causes the the game to immediately skip to the next important interaction.
+When config.developer or config.fast_skipping is True, pressing the fast_skip key (by default, ">") causes the game to immediately skip to the next important interaction.
 For this purpose, an important interaction is one that is not caused by a say statement, transition, or pause command.
 Usually, this means skipping to the next menu, but it will also stop when user-defined forms of interaction occur.

-Warping to a Line link
+Warping to a Line

 Ren'Py supports warping to a line in the script, without the developer to play through the entire game to get there.
 While this warping technique has a number of warnings associated with it, it still may be useful in providing a live preview.